 A Ferienwohnung (vacation appartment) in Flachau near the start of the Ennsradweg.
 The Pullman style kitchen had been turned into a Chinese laundry.
 Flachau's claim to fame is that it is the home of Hermann Meyer, several time world champion downhill skier.
 (2000)

 Haus Steiner in Neukirchen am Gross Venediger along the Tauernradweg in Salzburg province.
 Gross Venediger, literally "big Venetian", refers to the second highest peak in Austria that is nearby (2000)

 Frau Steiner serving one of my favorite things about Austria - coffee.
 It is strong and flavorful.
 Compared to it, Starbucks tastes weak and bitter.
+When I complemented her, she said it was Hofer Gold, Hofer being the Austrian and East European branch of Aldis.
 (2000)

 Breakfast room in Ternberg along the Ennsradweg in Upper Austria.
 When the host (second from the left) heard we had biked the Hintergeberge bike path, the former steam logging railroad, she played a video produced during its last trip.
 The man on left is a son who was visiting from Vienna and spoke excellent English.
 I always looked forward to talking someone like that because I could learn things about the country that I couldn't speaking rudimentary German.
 (2000)